▪Simulation Results of Risks and Opportunities

 Enhancing research and production efficiency in low-carbon technology:

 Use data analysis and automation technology to optimize production processes, accelerate product development, and reduce waste and costs through lean production.
-At the same time, we share resources and knowledge with partners to jointly develop low-carbon solutions and share R&D costs.
+At the same time, the Company shares resources and knowledge with partners to jointly develop low-carbon solutions and share R&D costs.

 Risk 003- Policies and regulations increase the cost of greenhouse gas emissions